heistp/irtt/doc/irtt-client.md

 - *df* the do-not-fragment setting (0 == OS default, 1 == false, 2 == true)
 - *ttl* the IP [time-to-live](https://en.wikipedia.org/wiki/Time_to_live) value
 - *timer* the timer used: simple, comp, hybrid or busy (irtt client \--timer flag)
+- *time_source* the time source used: go or windows
 - *waiter* the waiter used: fixed duration, multiple of RTT or multiple of max RTT (irtt client *\--wait* flag)
 - *filler* the packet filler used: none, rand or pattern (irtt client *\--fill*